textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 #### Proposing

 This follows having created a new issue for a proposed topic.

-Before anyone assigns themselves to the issue, someone other than the issue creator must slap either a **DECLINED** or **APPROVED** label on it.
+No one can yet assign themselves to the task.

+Nothing can be done on the issue until at least one of the collaborating docs maintainers and/or editors (@Bloke, @Petecooper, @Philwareham, @wion in the repository) approves the issue as proposed for development or points out that the proposal needs adjustments or clarifications first.
+The latter could be to better clarify scope, change the title, decide where in the architecture it should really go, or whatever the case may be.
+Whichever the case, the second editor quickly makes clear what the status is by adding either the **APPROVED** or **NEEDS DISCUSSION** label to the issue.

+If the proposal is approved, anyone can take the task of researching and drafting the doc.

-If declined, the decliner must explain in the issue comments what the problem is, why, and what might be fixed for a green light, if anything can or should be.
-An additional **ON HOLD** label is added during this period and the issue is kept open.
-If no agreement is made to proceed with the topic, the **ON HOLD** label is removed, the **DECLINED** label remains, and the issue is closed.
+If the proposal needs discussion and more thinking, the second editor must explain in the comments of the issue what the problems are and an additional **ON HOLD** label is added to the issue.

-If approved, the prefix on the issue title is changed from `proposed:` to `page:`, making it a dedicated page issue, and the **APPROVED** label is removed.
-No assignee needs made at this point (anyone may then self-assign) and the issue is left open.
+If a proposal is decided (after discussion) to be non-workable; that is, the document will not be developed for any reason, the issue is slapped with a **DECLINED** label only and closed.

 #### Researching and drafting